Flying Down to Rio: Reception

 Mordaunt Hall, The New York Times critic, praised the lavish production and called it (along with the Walt Disney short The Night Before Christmas) "a thoroughly enjoyable entertainment."
-The Variety magazine review was less enthused, complaining that "...Rio's story ... lets it down.
+Sidne Silverman in Variety was less enthused, complaining that "...Rio's story ... lets it down.
 It’s slow and lacks laughs to the point where average business seems its groove."
 However, Astaire was singled out for acclaim, asserting "He's distinctly likeable on the screen, the mike is kind to his voice and as a dancer he remains in a class by himself."

+The film opened December 21, 1933 at Radio City Music Hall in New York City.
+It grossed $102,000 in its opening week.

 According to RKO records, the film made $923,000 in the United States and Canada and $622,000 elsewhere, resulting in an estimated profit of $480,000.

 The film was nominated for the 2006 American Film Institute list AFI's Greatest Movie Musicals, and "Carioca" was nominated for AFI's 100 Years...100 Songs.

 The film title was referenced by Roxy Music in their 1972 hit single "Virginia Plain" - "Baby Jane's in Acapulco / We are flying down to Rio".

-Ella Shohat argues that the way the film depicted Brazilians homogenized them into a pan-Latin American entity that reflected ethnic stereotyping in American film at the time.